Natural Language Understanding

 Labs:

-folder on didattica-online.
+in the "labmaterial" folder on didattica-online.

 Here you find compact descriptions and notebook links.